EEN421/EEN421.github.io/_posts/2024-01-19-PowerBI-&-Log-Analytics-Workspace.md

 # Achieve Awesome-ness
 In my experience, 90, 60, and 30 day trends tend to lend themselves pretty well to Quarterly Business Reviews and deliver added value. *What sort of reports will **YOU** automate?*

 Thanks for reading!
-Follow me on [LinkedIn](https://www.linkedin.com/in/ianhanley/) or [Twitter @IanDHanley](https://twitter.com/IanDHanley) for more insights into leveraging the Microsoft Security fabric to achieve favourable security outcomes.
+Follow me on [LinkedIn](https://www.linkedin.com/in/ianhanley/) or [Twitter @IanDHanley](https://twitter.com/IanDHanley) for more insights into leveraging the Microsoft Security fabric for favourable security outcomes.
 Don't forget to check out my [KQL Query library](https://github.com/EEN421/KQL-Queries) and other projects on my [GitHub](https://github.com/een421)!

 <br/><br/>